geoapi-pt/main/readme.md

 ### Continuous operation

-For permanent and continuous operation use for example [pm2](https://pm2.keymetrics.io/docs/usage/quick-start/) or [forever](https://www.npmjs.com/package/forever).
+For permanent and continuous operation (production) use for example [pm2](https://pm2.keymetrics.io/docs/usage/quick-start/) or [forever](https://www.npmjs.com/package/forever).

 #### With pm2